The Future of Myanmar

 Mr Xavier Nuttin, EIAS Senior Associate and Member of the EIAS Advisory Board

 Since the Tatmadaw has taken over power in Myanmar after the 1 February 2021 military coup, the world has been closely watching developments in the country.
 This timely debate will shed light on the latest developments in Myanmar, in particular following the ASEAN Leaders’ Meeting of 24 April 2021.
-This EIAS webinar will assess in further depth what the latest proceedings are and how the situation on the ground has evolved, looking ahead into Myanmar’s future, also including perspectives from external partners such as the ASEAN members, the EU and other actors in and beyond the region in facilitating a peaceful solution to the conflict.
+This EIAS webinar assessed in further depth what the latest proceedings are and how the situation on the ground has evolved, looking ahead into Myanmar’s future, also including perspectives from external partners such as the ASEAN members, the EU and other actors in and beyond the region in facilitating a peaceful solution to the conflict.